robmarkcole/HASS-Deepstack-object/README.md

 **GPU users** Note that if your machine has an Nvidia GPU you can get a 5 x 20 times performance boost by using the GPU, [read the docs here](https://deepstackpython.readthedocs.io/en/latest/gpuinstall.html#gpuinstall).

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Then configure face recognition and/or object detection.
+Note that at we use `scan_interval` to (optionally) limit computation, [as described here](https://www.home-assistant.io/components/image_processing/#scan_interval-and-optimising-resources).

 ## Face detection
 Deepstack [face detection](https://deepstackpython.readthedocs.io/en/latest/facedetection.html) detects faces and their gender.
 On you machine with docker, run Deepstack with the face detection service active on port `5000`: